 Sweet chestnuts and conkers - what's the difference?

-Sweet chestnut and horse chestnut trees aren't actually related, but their seeds are similar.
-Both come in greens shells, but conker cases have short, stumpy spikes all over.
+Sweet chestnut and horse chestnut trees are not actually related, but their seeds are similar.
+Both come in green shells, but conker cases have short, stumpy spikes all over.
 Inside, the conkers are round and glossy.

 Sweet chestnut cases have lots of very find spikes, giving them the appearance of small green hedgehogs.
 Each case contains two or three nuts and , unlike conkers, they are edible.
 Roasted chestnuts are a popular Christmas dish, while chestnut flour is a gluten-free alternative to wheat flour.

 Seen your first conker?
 Record it on Nature's Calendar